1) What is SVN?

 - svn commit –m “Reverted to revision 201” abc.txt

-15) Mention what are the command that can be used to move some subset of code and history of this code from one SVN repo to another?
+15) Which commands can be used to move some subset of code and history of this code from one SVN repo to another?

 - svnadmin dump